OsemaFadhel/Inception/README.md

 You can connect containers to a network so they can talk to each other.

 - For instance, running docker run --network my_network my_container connects my_container to the my_network network.

+# Simple Explanation of Docker Volumes

+Docker Volumes are a way to persist data generated and used by Docker containers.
+They allow you to store data outside of the container's filesystem, ensuring that the data remains available even if the container is deleted or updated.

+<h3>Key Points:</h3>

+- Persistence: Data in volumes is not tied to the lifecycle of a container, meaning it remains even if the container is stopped or removed.
+- Sharing Data: Volumes can be shared between multiple containers, making it easy to manage shared data.
+- Isolation from Container Filesystem: Volumes are managed by Docker and stored outside the container’s writable layer, providing better performance and flexibility.

 # What is Nginx?